EVERY DAY RAW PET FOOD REQUIREMENTS:

 CAT NOT INTERESTED?

 If they don’t take to raw food, you can try warming the food up slightly.
-Avoid cooking or microwaving the food as this can quickly harm vital amino acids such as taurine - instead, place it inside a sealed bag and put it in warm water for 5-15 minutes.
+Avoid cooking or microwaving the food as this can quickly harm vital amino acids such as taurine - instead, place it inside a sealed bag and put it in warm water for 5-15 minutes or reconsider the type of food bowl you are using.
+A shallow bowl or lick mat is ideal for cats as they don't like their whiskers to be touched.
 You can also begin integrating raw meaty bones into their food.
 Start by putting boneless chunks in the wet food to ensure that your cat works up their jaw muscles to tackle bones.

 If you’re ready to give your cat raw food, click here to find your nearest Iron Will Raw® retailer.

 Visit Formula Guidance next to learn more about the different formulas we offer!